g-lalevee/Apigee-ApiHub-Simple-Azure-Pipeline/README.md

 2. Save
 3. Commit, Push

-Use the Azure DeveOps UI to monitor your pipeline execution and read test reports:
+Use the Azure DeveOps UI to monitor your pipeline execution and read test reports (in pipeline artifact):

-- Go to **Pipelines** menu, then select the **Runs** section. <BR> You should see only Apigee-apiHub pipeline running as only API has been updated **design** status:
+- Go to **Pipelines** menu, then select the **Runs** section. <BR> You should see only **Apigee-apiHub** pipeline running, as:
   - Apigee proxy was not updated/commited
   - API is updated: API version 1.0.0 in **design** status